ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 ## Conditional execution flow

 In the article {% include learn-coding-with-dot-net-core/ref.md index=4 %}, we talked about the flow of a program, moving from the first instruction to the next.
+Let's call that _linear execution flow_.
-Here, we are exploring how to run only part of the code based on different values.
+Here, you will learn how to run only part of the code based on different values, leading to a more complex execution flow model.

-By writing conditional code blocks, we can create a program that actually has more complex logic than a linear flow than what we programmed so far.
+By writing conditional code blocks, we can create a program that actually has more complex logic than what we programmed so far.
+Our program will be able to do different things based on different runtime values, like user inputs.

 Let's now explore how to program that using C#.